-For this meditation, sit on your knees in Hero’s Pose.
+For this meditation, sit on your knees in a Hero’s Pose.
 You can place a small meditation cushion under your sitting bones to straighten the spine.
 Next, clasp both hands into Granthita Mudra with the left thumb underneath and interlace all fingers.
-Then join the tips of your left thumb and fourth finger, right thumb and index finger.
+Then join the tips of your left thumb and fourth finger, right thumb, and index finger.

 Rest the mudra on your lap while bringing awareness to the throat’s center.
 Visualize a light blue energy ball pulsating here, radiating its healing energy outwards.
 See this energy cleanse your throat and voice box, breaking up any blockages or stagnation.

-Continue this visualization as you begin chanting the mantra Ham.
+Continue this visualization as you begin chanting the mantra, Ham.
 Try to chant for at least one minute, feeling the throat clear a little more with each repetition.

 Throat chakra yoga poses

-Yoga postures that stretch the neck or open or compress the throat can help to activate the throat chakra.
+Yoga postures that stretch the neck or open or compress the throat can help activate the throat chakra.